UdaraJay/MEP/README.md

 use UJ\MEP\EmailParser;

-// init by passing in a raw email as a string
+// Init by passing in a raw email as a string
 $parser = EmailParser::parse($raw);

 // Access un-parsed parts